 Leasing a vehicle can be a preferable alternative to buying one for many reasons.
 Depending on your situation, leasing can make sense in terms of time commitment, convenience, and finances.
 But if you’re involved in an accident while driving your leased vehicle, you may be unsure what to do next.
 In many ways, the steps to take following a motor vehicle crash will remain the same, even if your car was leased rather than owned.
 There are a few additional steps, however, that lessees will need to pay attention to after a wreck.

 If you’re wondering what happens if you crash a leased car, what happens if someone hits you in a leased car, or who is responsible for repairs on a leased car, the following tips will help you know what to do after a collision.
-If you have further questions, reach out to one of our firm’s personal injury lawyers with experience in car accident law.
+If you have further questions, please reach out to a Chicago accident attorney from our law firm.

 What to Do After a Car Accident in a Leased Car